Certified Agile Project Management

 You will receive the course binder containing course handouts and presentations and a copy of Kevin Aguanno's best-selling book “Managing Agile Projects.”

-On the afternoon of the third day of the course participants are eligible to immediately write the exam for the Project Management Association of Canada’s Certified Agile Project Manager (Cert.APM) designation.
+At the end of the course you will be scheduled to write an online exam for the Project Management Association of Canada’s Certified Agile Project Manager (Cert.APM) designation.
 The administration and fee for the Cert.APM exam are included in the course fee.

 This course also satisfies the educational requirement for the Project Management Institute’s Agile Certified Practitioner (PMI-ACP).